MarKiSS2000/v3-periphery/deploys.md

 # Deployment addresses

-The latest version of `@uniswap/v3-core`, `@uniswap/v3-periphery`, `@uniswap/swap-router-contracts`, and `@uniswap/v3-staker` are deployed at the addresses listed below.
+The latest versions of `@uniswap/v3-core`, `@uniswap/v3-periphery`, `@uniswap/swap-router-contracts`, and `@uniswap/v3-staker` are deployed at the addresses listed below.
 Integrators should **no longer assume that they are deployed to the same addresses across chains** and be extremely careful to confirm mappings below.

 | Contract                                                                                                                                                     | Mainnet, Polygon, Optimism, Arbitrum, Testnets Address | Celo Address                                 |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------ | -------------------------------------------- |